jlange91/ObjectRecognition/README.md

 - Go to http://localhost:8080
 - Upload image <br>
   `you can choose an image from /images folder`
-- Select your confidence
+- Select your level of confidence
 - Send request

 ## Improvement

 - [ ] Sorted data response
-- [ ] Display the image with the data represented by a rectangle
+- [ ] Display the image showing rectangles representing the data recognition.
-- [ ] Add some other coco models
+- [ ] Add additional coco models
-- [ ] Add other custom themes for material-ui
+- [ ] Add more custom themes for material-ui

 ## Built With